Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Background

 The other approach to achieve $\mathcal{P} \sim 1$ is to use heavy spectral filtering of the down-converted pairs \cite{Pan,lu}.
 This is a simpler approach, but it can reduce $\mathcal{P}$ because it introduces spectrally-dependent loss that affects individual photons independently \cite{Dosseva}.
-Heavily filtering also greatly reduces $\mathcal{R}$, because photon pairs are removed by the filter.
+Heavily filtering also reduces $\mathcal{R}$.
+Typical experiments that achieve $\mathcal{P} \sim 1$ using this method report count rates on the order of $\mathcal{R} \sim 10 $ pairs/(s mW) \cite{lu}, similar to our predictions in Sec.~\ref{Sec:TuneProp}.
 To counteract this loss, it is possible to multiplex heavily filtered sources, but this is also a difficult approach \cite{Fumihiro}.
+The theoretical limits on $\mathcal{P}$ and $\eta$ using only spectral filtering in a Type-II collinear single-mode waveguide are discussed by Meyer-Scott \textit{et al.} \cite{Meyer-Scott}.
+They predict $\eta \sim 20\%$ as $\mathcal{P} \rightarrow 1$, and $\eta$ and $\mathcal{P}$ intersect at about $\sim 60\%$, far below what we achieve here.
+It follows that our approach also obtains higher $\mathcal{F}$ as well.

-In contrast to these previous methods, we use a simple method that resolves the difficulties of using SPDC for producing pure single-photons while maintaining high $\eta$.
+In contrast, we use a simple method that resolves the difficulties of using SPDC for producing pure single-photons while maintaining high $\eta$.
 Our approach does not require engineering the crystal's dispersion, so it is applicable over a broad range of pump wavelengths.
-We use a hybrid technique: we loosely spectrally filter the down-converted light while adjusting the mode beam waists.
-This allows us to maximize $\mathcal{R}$ while maximizing $\mathcal{P}$ and $\eta$.
+We use a hybrid technique: we use a non-collinear geometry, loosely spectrally filter the down-converted light, and optimize the transverse mode beam waists.
+Changing the beam waists is a degree-of-freedom that allows us to maximize $\mathcal{R}$ while also maximizing $\mathcal{P}$ and $\eta$.

-The relationship between $\eta$, $\mathcal{P}$, and $\mathcal{R}$ has been studied previously by Bennink \cite{Bennink} and Mosley \textit{et al.} \cite{Mosley} who quantified the trade-off between $\mathcal{P}$ and $\eta$.
-In their works, they focused on the case of collinear SPDC, where the signal and idler modes share the same axis.
+The relationship between $\eta$, $\mathcal{P}$, and $\mathcal{R}$ has been studied previously by Bennink \cite{Bennink}, Mosley \textit{et al.} \cite{Mosley}, and Meyer-Scott \textit{et al.} \cite{Meyer-Scott} who quantified the trade-off between $\mathcal{P}$ and $\eta$.
+They only consider the case of collinear SPDC, where the signal and idler modes share the same axis.
+Achieving unit $\mathcal{P}$ for this geometry requires that the pump photon's inverse group velocity lies between that of the signal and idler's inverse group velocities, which is only possible for Type-II SPDC (perpendicularly polarized signal and idler beams) and a narrow range of pump, signal, and idler wavelengths.

+The work by Vicent \textit{et al.} \cite{Vicent} is similar to our study in that they consider Type-I SPDC with non-collinear Gaussian beams.
+They predict high $\mathcal{P}$ and $\mathcal{R}$ by adjusting the transverse beam waists, but they do not attempt to optimize $\eta$.
+For their best parameters, they obtain $\eta = 0.53$.
+As discussed below, we obtain near unit $\mathcal{P}$ and $\eta$ but a value of $\mathcal{R}$ that is about two orders of magnitude smaller compared to their result.
+Although we sacrifice $\mathcal{R}$, our improves on the existing literature for experiments that require high $\mathcal{P}$ and $\eta$.